pivotal-cf/docs-on-demand-service-broker/getting-started.html.md

 # Setting up a local environment

-This guide describes how to create and manage an on-demand service broker using PCF Dev and BOSH lite, which are tools that allow you run bosh and Cloud Foundry in VMs on your local development machine.
-For this tutorial we will be using the [kafka-service-adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter) and the a test [kafka service release](https://github.com/pivotal-cf-experimental/kafka-example-service-release)
+This guide describes how to create and manage an on-demand service broker using PCF Dev and BOSH lite, which are tools that allow you run BOSH and Cloud Foundry in VMs on your local development machine.
+For this tutorial we will be using the [kafka-service-adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter) and the a test [kafka service release](https://github.com/pivotal-cf-experimental/kafka-example-service-release).

+At the time of writing, **BOSH lite does not contain a sufficiently recent version of the BOSH director to run the On-Demand Service Broker**.
+You need to run director v257 or greater.
+At some point BOSH lite will be upgraded and these steps will be useful again.

 ## Prerequisites